 Without an effective sales hiring process, you’re going to churn through rep after rep.

 Given enough time, you’ll hire a dud.
 We’ve learned the hard way.
-In our last round of hires, we actually had to fire someone on their first day.
+In our last round of sales recruitment, we actually had to fire someone on their first day.

-The not-so-bad news is that these situations can be brought to a minimum, but only if you add some barriers.
-Putting things in the way that will stop bad candidates from slipping through and steps that will shoot red flags up along the way.
+The not-so-bad news is that these situations when recruiting sales reps can be brought to a minimum, but only if you add some barrier to your sales recruitment strategy.
+Put things that will stop bad candidates from slipping through the sales hiring process and steps that will shoot red flags up along the way.

 In sales, it’s all the more important.
-Before we get go too far, we thought it would be helpful for you to grab this example sales rep hiring template (no email required!).
+Before we get too far, we thought it would be helpful for you to grab this sample sales hiring template (no email required!).

 Our post today will pull back the curtain and detail our 7-step interview process for hiring SDRs.

 - Written Test

 Consider these 6 Sales Environment Elements Before Hiring

 The more an individual knows about the competition, the better they are able to sell their product over theirs.
 Find a salesperson who’s persuasive and engaging when meeting with potential clients.
 It can allow for distinguishing features of one’s own company while contrasting those offered by others to make a sale happen.